-- 16-6.4.1 Gravity chutes must comply with NFPA 82 unless otherwise modified herein. - 16-6.4.2 Consider gravity chutes either alone or in combination with horizontal pneumatic chutes, for internal general and soiled linen transportation (down only) in multistory institutions.
-Also, consider hospital service elevators, AGVs, and cart lifts for internal transportation of solid wastes in multistory buildings.
-Consider that the AGV system has to move empty linen carts down from patient areas and these movements can be used for transport of soiled linen at very little, if any, incremental cost.

-- 16-6.4.3 Collection areas for soiled linen must be located near the loading dock. - 16-6.4.4 Provide chute access on user levels through a separate room with dimensions adequate for holding the collection cart, with room doors closed, while the attendant is charging the chute. - 16-6.4.5 Size terminal rooms to accumulate the amount of materials dictated by the WMA.
+- 16-6.4.1 Gravity chutes must comply with NFPA 82 unless otherwise modified herein. - 16-6.4.2 Consider gravity chutes either alone or in combination with horizontal pneumatic chutes, for internal general and soiled linen transportation (down only) in multistory \2\ facilities. /2/ Also, consider hospital service elevators, AGVs, and cart lifts for internal transportation of solid wastes in multistory buildings.
+Consider that the AGV system has to move empty linen carts down from patient areas and these movements can be used for transport of soiled linen at very little, if any, incremental cost. - 16-6.4.3 Collection areas for soiled linen must be located near the loading dock. - 16-6.4.4 Provide chute access on user levels through a separate room with dimensions adequate for holding the collection cart, with room doors closed, while the attendant is charging the chute. - 16-6.4.5 Size terminal rooms to accumulate the amount of materials dictated by the WMA.
 Minimum dimension must allow accumulation of 24 hours of collected materials.
-Design must ensure that collected material does not block the entrance door or hinder the pickup operation. - 16-6.4.6 Masonry waste chutes are prohibited.
+Design must ensure that collected material does not block the entrance door or hinder the pickup operation.

+16-6.4.6 Masonry waste chutes are prohibited.
 Refractory lined chutes are prohibited.
-Automatic sprinklers are required in all chutes regardless of construction. - 16-6.4.7 Vertically aligned charging doors of the same chute system must be interlocked so that only one station can be charged at one time, thereby reducing the possibility of charges jamming within the chute.
-Provide gravity chutes with negative pressure, relative to the charging area, to eliminate aerosol discharged into the charging areas when charging doors are opened.
+Automatic sprinklers are required in all chutes regardless of construction.